semiDESIgner/System_Verilog/README.md

 # System_Verilog
-These are the system verilog topics and code that I performed in EDA playgroung.
+These are the system verilog topics and codes that I performed in EDA playground.